FbW-E01/Team7_space_game/README.md

 10th JUNE
 --------

-to do:
+done:

-1. collision detection, creating obstacles and consequence.
+1. BLACK HOLE obstacle: collision detection, creating obstacles and consequence.
 Created a new class "blackhole" and add it randomly: so every time a piece of food is eaten the backhole is also repositioned randomly in the gameboard.
-I the space worm hits the black hole, game over.

-2. working on alerts
+There is always 1 blackhole like there is always 1 food, and in theory they could be in the same place!
+If the space worm hits the black hole, game over.
+SO it clears the  original setINterval with clearInterval(moveWormInterval) and prints and alert with space food eaten and light years travelled.

+2. We have 2 types of alert, a.) when worm is killed by eating its own tail or hitting the gameboard limits (top of gameboard) and b). by entering a black hole.

+3. wormLength:  Original length of space worm, set to 200  (equivalent to 2 worm rings) and grows as it eats.

+4. Speed: setInterval has set an initial speed = 100.
+THere are if statements to add conditions, so if space worm eats 50 food, speed increases (in our case speed goes -40), after eating other 50 => 100, speed accelerates -40 more (so speed -80), etc...

+5. Greetings button: added an alien emoji that is invited to be clicked, on click it shows a green worm coming out of game board with message: "may the worms be with you"

+6. Game testing on going: testing game on people and providing screen shots of scores.

+7. Images are free use but authors credit added.

+8. Screenshot of our trello working board.